ohsu-comp-bio/gaia_mutex_integration/README.md

 - mutex.jar
 - MR_pb2.py
 - MRM.txt or a substitute (like MRM_DEVEL.txt)
-- MutexRun_pb2.py
-- MutexRunMsg.txt
 - resources/PC2v8.sif
 - sample-input/

 Output will be deposited into sample-input/.
 If sample-input/ does not exist it will be created.

 Example bash command:
-$ python MutexRun_message_converter.py -mrm MutexRunMsg_DEVEL.txt
+$ python MRM_Converter.py -mrm MRM.txt

 ## Files for Mutex output
 The MutexOutConversion directory contains: